osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 The objective of this policy is to reduce the risk of unauthorized access resulting from compromised usernames and passwords.

-A password alone should not be considered sufficient protection for access to organizational Microsoft 365 resources.
+A password alone should not be considered sufficient protection for access to the organization's Microsoft 365 resources.

-This policy introduces an additional authentication requirement when users access protected cloud resources.
+This policy requires users to complete an additional authentication challenge before access is granted to protected cloud resources.

 ---

 ## 3. Security Problem

-User accounts may be compromised through:
+User accounts can be compromised through several methods, including:

 * Password reuse.
 * Phishing.